 Remember: This is a test you cannot pass.

-Out of respect for the author's copyright I'm linking to the full text on Garrison Keillor's site, rather than copying and pasting it here.
+Out of respect for the author's copyright I've linked to the full text on Garrison Keillor's site, rather than copying and pasting it here.
 Not only has my brother Garrison permission to post, but you can hear him read the poem aloud if you click on the audio link above the title.
 I heartily recommend it; Keillor is as good at reading poetry as Rollwagen is at writing it.

-Auspicious Mother's Day to Avalokiteshvara in all her disguises.
+An auspicious Mother's Day to Avalokiteshvara in all her disguises.

 Deep bow.